Level II Admission Requirements for School Counseling

 Practicum and Internship

-Please sign up for practicum and internship NOW by contacting Dr. Bartlett or Marlene after discussing with your advisor when you think you will be eligible (these courses are taken at the end of your program).
+Please sign up for practicum and internship NOW by contacting Dr. Bartlett after discussing with your advisor when you think you will be eligible (these courses are taken at the end of your program).
 Please obtain a Practicum and Internship Informational Packet from the office or from Dr. Bartlett or your advisor, read it carefully, and adhere to the guidelines.
 Enrollment is limited (per CACREP standards) to five (5) students per section, and we can only offer one or two sections each semester due to staffing and site limitations.

 If you receive a "C" in COUN 6205 you must retake the course before taking COUN 6290 Practicum in Counseling.